tartufotaruffetti/Catalog/README.md

 ##Documentation
 The following is just a brief description of each method within the tournament.py  module:

-1. registerPlayer(name) : Adds a player to the tournament by putting an entry in the database.
+1. application.py : Main Flask App that controls the flow of the requests.
+Please for detail see the application.py module.
-2. countPlayers() : Returns the number of currently registered players.
+2. database_setup.py : set up DDBB.
-3. deletePlayers() : Clear out all the player records from the database.
+3. lotsofcategoryitems.py : Fillin DDBB with sample data.

 ##Previous Setup